AshingtonMunene11/PigaKura-Platform/README.md

 # 🗳️PigaKura-Platform

-This is a single-page application (SPA) that allows students to vote for their preferred Aspirants.
+This is a single-page application (SPA) that allows a user to vote for their preferred Aspirants.
 Built using **HTML**, **CSS**, and **JavaScript**, the app connects to a local JSON server to fetch, vote, delete, and nominate candidates.

 ---